membrane/api-gateway/distribution/examples/openapi/README.md

   - url: https://api.predic8.de/shop
 ```

 It is also possilbe to configure the backend address using a [target](https://www.membrane-soa.org/service-proxy-doc/4.8/configuration/reference/target.htm) in the configuration.
+Then the addresse in the ```server``` field of the OpenAPI are ignored.

 ```
 <serviceProxy>